Are You Included in the Apple iPhone ‘Batterygate’ Claim?

 iPhone 7 Plus

-You could be due compensation if you owed an affected model.
+You could be included in the claim if you owned an affected model.

 Latest updates on the Apple iPhone ‘batterygate’ claim